-Thanks to lockdown measures introduced in response to the COVID-19 crisis, pet adoption numbers have been surging as individuals and families seek companionship.
-And while giving an animal a forever home can be an exciting prospect and a rewarding experience for your child, teaching them responsibility and compassion, there are inherent risks in raising a child with a dog in your home, especially during this time when children are home for longer periods of time.
+While giving an animal a forever home can be an exciting prospect and a rewarding experience for your child, teaching them responsibility and compassion, there are inherent risks in raising a child with a dog in your home.

 Children are vulnerable due to their small size and unpredictable behaviour.
 Even the most well-trained dog can become aggressive when provoked or improperly handled.
 There are however some necessary precautions and preparations you can practise that will help keep your child safe around your new pet.
 (And if you already have a dog in the house but have just learned you’re pregnant, scroll down for tips on how to introduce baby to dog.)